Heavenly Father may my words reflect your word and may our ears be always ready to hear your call. Amen

 Now we are going to do it again and say it differently in a way that makes us think about what we can do about it because it is not simply enough to shout about it, God wants us to realise that it is the responsibility of all of us here to act for those who find themselves unable to be heard when they cry out for help.
 This time we will say

-Its not fair.
-That’s no good.
+not fair.
+That’s

 23 million people in East Africa are at risk of starving because there hasn’t been any rain for a long time to help food to grow.